jamaier/ToDoList/README.md

 - Install .Net 6 SDK:
 - Follow OS X and Windows Instructions
 - Clone this repo to a local directory
-- Using Terminal on OS X or PowerShell on Windows navigate to the top directory where this repo was cloned [here](https://github.com/QuietEvolver/pierresbakery.solution-2023.git):
+- Using Terminal on OS X or PowerShell on Windows navigate to the top directory where this repo was cloned [here](https://github.com/jamaier/ToDoList.git):
 - Confirm all business logic tests pass with MSTest by running commands (not including the dollar symbol):
-$ dotnet restore ./PierresBakery.Tests
+$ dotnet restore ./ToDoList.Tests
-$ dotnet test ./PierresBakery.Tests
+$ dotnet test ./ToDoList.Tests
 - Then run the program with command :
-$ dotnet run --project PierresBakery
+$ dotnet run --project ToDoList

 ## Known Bugs